On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 \subsubsection{The influential range $r$}

 When there is a training set, cross-validation is a standard way to estimate the value of $r$.
-In practice, however, we rarely have additional data sets to learn the parameter values.
+However, in practice we rarely have additional data sets to learn the parameter values.
 In the following we present a simple data-driven approach.
 The distribution of the pairwise distance provides useful information on the structure of data.

 We begin with a simple situation when there are only two clusters in the data.
-Confined to the two-cluster structure, the pairwise distances of pairs that contain one point from each cluster should not differ much, meaning that the estimated probability density function of the pairwise distance has a large probability mass in the range of these between-cluster distances.
+Confined to the two-cluster structure, the pairwise distances of pairs that contain one point from each cluster should not differ much, meaning that the estimated probability density function of the pairwise distance has a large probability mass in the range of the between-cluster distances.
 Similarly, the pairwise distances of pairs that contain both points from the same cluster should not differ much.
-There should also be a large probability mass in the range of these within-cluster distances.
-To select an influential range r that produces clusters retaining the original structure of two clusters, we should avoid these distances at peak regions that are likely to be the between- or within-cluster distances.
+There should also be a large probability mass in the range of the within-cluster distances.
+To select an influential range $r$ that produces clusters retaining the original structure of two clusters, we should avoid the distances at peak regions that are likely to be the between- or within-cluster distances.
+We propose to select the distance at sharp valley regions, because this valley selection can reduce the chance that the updating process distorts the data structure, as the number of pairs that are influenced by this selection is small.
 The same reasoning applies to data of more than two clusters.
-Following this reasoning, a good candidate of $r$ is either larger or smaller than the distances at peak regions.
-A more desirable choice is a distance at sharp valley regions.
-This valley selection reduces the chance that the updating process distorts the data structure, because the number of pairs that are influenced by this selection is small.

-Taking the data presented in Figure $\ref{fig:ex1-1}$(a) for example, we use frequency polygon to approximate the probability density function of the pairwise distance.
-Figure $\ref{fig:pl-1}$ presents the frequency polygon, in which sharp valleys occur at around $0.9$, $2.5$, $3.5$, $5.1$, $6.8$ and $7.7$.
-We showed in Section $\ref{subsec: simple_example} $ that the use of $r=0.9$ produced three clusters and that of $r=3.5$ produced nine clusters.
+Take the data presented in Figure \ref{fig:ex1-1}(a) for example.
+We use frequency polygon to approximate the probability density function of the pairwise distance.
+Figure \ref{fig:pl-1} presents the frequency polygon, in which sharp valleys occur at around $0.9$, $2.5$, $3.5$, $5.1$, $6.8$ and $7.7$.
+We showed in Section \ref{subsec: simple_example} that the use of $r=0.9$ produced three clusters and that of $r=3.5$ produced nine clusters.
 For the rest of the valleys, $r=2.5$ produced an identical clustering result as $r=3.5$, while $r=5.1$, $6.8$ and $7.7$ moved all data points into one single cluster.